-- Ensure Ash Die Back Policies around replacement are supportive of increasing tree stock of native providence - Progression of replacement LDP to ensure emerging local priorities around climate change and biodiversity are reflected in local planning policy and decision making - Application of planning policies within the Local Development Plan 1 and Council's existing Supplementary Planning Guidance which contribute to environmentally responsible development - Ensure colleagues and members are kept up to date with new planning policy, legislation and any guidance is updated e.g. supplementary planning guidance - Utilise community benefits /Well-being impacts/SPPP Act in Council contracts to support nature recovery and biodiversity - Identify the Council officers who procure on a regular basis to target communication and training as to the Climate and Ecological Change agenda and the contribution that environmentally responsible procurement can make - Review the Agricultural Estate Strategy and explore options around environmental improvement, nature recovery and carbon zero emissions
+- Ensure Ash Die Back Policies around replacement are supportive of increasing tree stock of native provenance - Progression of replacement LDP to ensure emerging local priorities around climate change and biodiversity are reflected in local planning policy and decision making - Application of planning policies within the Local Development Plan 1 and Council's existing Supplementary Planning Guidance which contribute to environmentally responsible development - Ensure colleagues and members are kept up to date with new planning policy, legislation and any guidance is updated e.g. supplementary planning guidance - Utilise community benefits /Well-being impacts/SPPP Act in Council contracts to support nature recovery and biodiversity - Identify the Council officers who procure on a regular basis to target communication and training as to the Climate and Ecological Change agenda and the contribution that environmentally responsible procurement can make - Review the Agricultural Estate Strategy and explore options around environmental improvement, nature recovery and carbon zero emissions

 In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed ideas for projects that were identified in 2020 that support natures recovery across the County of Denbighshire.
-Our aim is to implement as many of these as we can over the remaining 6 years of the strategy.
+Feedback received from our consultation in May 2024 has been incorporated into this revised version, along with information gathered from other sources, such as Climate Emergency UK's Climate Scorecards.
+Our aim is to implement as many of these as we can, within available resources, over the remaining 6 years of the strategy.
 In addition to other actions, we might take responding to new opportunities.